cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 for datetime items.
 With additional considerations for unambiguous syntax, a similar literal form could be included in CDDL.

-This proposal opens a name space for the prefix that indicates an application specific literal.
+This proposal opens a namespace for the prefix that indicates an application specific literal.
-A registry could be provided to make this name space a genuine extension point.
+A registry could be provided to turn this namespace into a genuine extension point.
 (This is currently the production `bsqual` in {{Appendix B of RFC8610}}.)

-The syntax provided in {{-edn-literals}} does not enable the use of CDDL types — it has the same flaw that is being fixed for tag numbers in {{Section 3.2 of -grammar}}.
+The syntax provided in {{-edn-literals}} does not enable the use of named CDDL rules — using it directly in CDDL would have the same flaw that is being fixed for tag numbers in {{Section 3.2 of -grammar}}.